crukci-bioinformatics/ampliconseq/README.md

-vepAssembly                              | GRCh37          | The genome assembly of the VEP annotation cache. vepPickOneAnnotationPerVariant           | true            | Pick one annotation for each annotation using VEP --pick option. outputDir                                |                 | Directory to which output files are written or the launch directory if not specified. variantCaller                            | VarDict         | The variant caller (VarDict or HaplotypeCaller). minimumAlleleFraction                    | 0.01            | Lower allele fraction limit for detection of variants (for variant callers that provide this option only). maximumReadsPerAlignmentStart            | 2500            | Maximum number of reads to retain per alignment start position; reads above this threshold will be downsampled (specific to GATK HaplotypeCaller). minimumMappingQualityForPileup           | 1               | Minimum mapping quality of reads to include in the pileup, i.e. when computing depths and allele fractions. minimumBaseQualityForPileup              | 10              | Minimum base quality at a given locus for reads to include in the pileup, i.e. when computing depths and allele fractions. minimumDepthForBackgroundNoise           | 100             | Minimum depth of coverage at a given locus for a library to be included when computing background noise.
+vepAssembly                              | GRCh37          | The genome assembly of the VEP annotation cache. vepPickOneAnnotationPerVariant           | true            | Pick one annotation for each annotation using VEP --pick option. outputDir                                |                 | Directory to which output files are written or the launch directory if not specified. variantCaller                            | VarDict         | The variant caller (VarDict, HaplotypeCaller or Mutect2). minimumAlleleFraction                    | 0.01            | Lower allele fraction limit for detection of variants (for variant callers that provide this option only). maximumReadsPerAlignmentStart            | 2500            | Maximum number of reads to retain per alignment start position; reads above this threshold will be downsampled (specific to GATK HaplotypeCaller and Mutect2). minimumMappingQualityForPileup           | 1               | Minimum mapping quality of reads to include in the pileup, i.e. when computing depths and allele fractions. minimumBaseQualityForPileup              | 10              | Minimum base quality at a given locus for reads to include in the pileup, i.e. when computing depths and allele fractions. minimumDepthForBackgroundNoise           | 100             | Minimum depth of coverage at a given locus for a library to be included when computing background noise.